 The configuration of a Denodo cluster in the load balancer should be a straightforward process as shown in Figure 1 above.

 The list of nodes for a virtual server in the load balancer is configured based on server and port.
-Since Denodo uses different ports for RMI, ODBC and ADO.NET, and HTTP, we will need to configure three virtual servers.
+Since Denodo uses different ports for JDBC, ODBC and ADO.NET, and HTTP, we will need to configure three virtual servers.
 The default ports for the Denodo platform are:

 Some recommendations when using the HAProxy/ELB.